AcreetionOS/AcreetionOSDocumentationPlan/documentation/ProjectDocuments/AcreetionOSLinux-Architecture.md

 This architecture is designed to be modular and flexible, allowing for easy customization and extension as the project evolves.

 ## 7. Build and Release Process for Packages.
-@jajunk, This is what I am needing for our project to be successful.

 Issue Description

 The AcreetionOS Linux Project uses build machines, virtual machines, Docker containers, and more to build build packages and test packages.
 Those containers pull source code and build packages using makepkg [https://wiki.archlinux.org/title/Makepkg].
 Each day the containers pull from the project maintainers repositories of the packages below: